I Loved You – English Lyrics

 My world has already stopped

-➔ The **present perfect** indicates that the action or state has relevance to the current moment.
+➔ The present perfect tense 'has stopped' emphasizes the completed action with relevance to the current situation.

 -